 Initially, your chart looks like the below one.

-Step 3: Do the formatting as per your ideas (to do formatting refer last example and play with it).
+Step 3: Do the formatting as per your ideas (to do the formatting, refer to the last example and play with it).

-- Change target line colour to red achieved line colour to green.
+- Change the target line color to red achieved line color to green.

-- Change spider line colour to light blue and change the line style to dotted lines.
+- Change spider line color to light blue and change the line style to dotted lines.

 - Change X-axis values to word art styles.

-- Insert header for the chart and format it nicely.
+- Insert the header for the chart and format it nicely.

 Step 4: Get rid of the legends and use manual legends to adjust the chart neatly.
-To insert manually go to insert tab and insert Shapes.
+To insert manually, go to the insert tab and insert Shapes.

 Before removing and inserting manual legends.